Resident Assistants

 Thank you for your interest in the Resident Assistant position.
 On this page you can learn more about the RA position and the selection process.
 If you live on campus, we encourage you to talk to your Residence Hall Director or Resident Assistant to learn more about the position.
 We also highly encourage you to attend one of the Candidate Success and Information Sessions happening in November and December.
 We hope to see you soon!

-• Step One: Complete your Housing Portal RA Application.
-This is where you will complete your application.
+Step One: Complete your RA Application on the Housing Portal.
 Only completed applications and those meeting the minimum qualifications will be reviewed and considered.
 A completed application means that you have answered all application questions fully and meet the minimum qualifications.
+Our selection committee will be reviewing applications and will be making a list of finalists to be interviewed.
+You will be notified of your status in the process on January 3.

-• Step Two: Once you have passed the above application stage, you will receive an email indicating you to sign up for a 30-minute Individual Zoom interview and an in person Small Group interview.
+Step Two: Once you have passed the above application stage, you will receive an email asking you to sign up for a 30-minute Individual Zoom interview.
+We will also have a candidate meet and greet night in January.
+The meet and greet night is not mandatory but encouraged.

 • What if I am studying abroad or away from campus during the application process?
 That’s okay!
-We are conducting individual interviews via Zoom, so we can accommodate you anywhere you have wifi.
-For the small group interview, we will also connect with you via Zoom to have an alternative experience.
+We are conducting individual interviews via Zoom, so we can accommodate you anywhere you have Wi-Fi.
 If you are studying away in a place that will be difficult to connect, please email Katie Bartholomew to share your needs.

 • Can I study abroad during the year I want to be an RA?
 No, sorry – the RA position is a full academic year commitment.